YourName123123/YT-Downloader/README.md

 # YT-Downloader
 A python program to download video from YouTube.

+CAN
-It will detect the link you give is in YouTube or not.
+-detect the link you give is in YouTube or not.
-Can detect the YouTube URL has video or not.
+-detect the YouTube URL has video or not.
-Need to rerun the code if have problem.

 CAN'T
 - downlaod multiple video
 - download same video in same folder

+If you input the wrong URL,you need to quit and rerun the code.